 Constructing Homestead Road to connect to existing sidewalk.
 The project bid is scheduled to be released at the end of June 2017.

 - Homestead Road Sidewalk

 Filling in missing sidewalk segments, helping to get people safely across railroad tracks.
 It will connect an existing sidewalk west of Seymour Center past Weaver Dairy to the railroad tracks.
 The second part of the project will build new sidewalks from Seawell School to Seymour Center.
-(Project is a partnership with Orange County, UNC, and NCDOT) Design is underway with construction in August 2017.
+(Project is a partnership with Orange County, UNC, and NCDOT) Construction is tentatively scheduled for early 2018.

 - Colorful Signal Boxes